lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 7, phase one

+More fun!
+I have rarely had to work with comparators, but so far, everything works as intended.
+Maybe too many test cases, but I have had edge cases ruin my day before, so better to include as many edge cases as I think are reasonable.

+I think that part two will contain slight differences in ordering, so I chose to not order the list automatically.

 ## 2023, Day 6, phase two

 The modification was also very simple.
 Not much to do except change the parser.